Trick-taking card game with a name derived from the Spanish for "man"; or, a dip-dye effect for hair or textiles

 Related clues

-- 17th-century card game that was the first in which a trump suit was established by bidding
+- A fast-moving seventeenth-century trick-taking card game that was the first card game in which a trump suit was established by bidding

 Possible answers